 Customer Retention Rate

-The dilemma is over whether to spend more on conquest vs. retention efforts at your dealership.
+Dealers often ponder the dilemma over whether to spend more on conquest vs. retention efforts for their marketing.
 We know from many years of experience that a good customer retention rate is easier to achieve.
 With years of managing direct marketing campaigns in the auto industry, retention lists were always the better performing low-hanging fruit.
-After all, these are existing customers that already bought from you once.
+After all, these are existing customers with a history of buying from you.
 They will be more receptive than someone with no purchase history at your dealership.
-We also know from a list performance standpoint, running many programs at the T1, 2 and 3 level – existing customers have a better open rate, response rate, and buy rate across all channels.
+Existing customers have a better open rate, response rate, and buy rate across all channels.

 So why are we about to suggest the contrary?

 That’s right if you want to grow your sales performance, put most of your ad budget into acquiring competitive dealer defectors.
-A smaller portion of the budget can be used for improving customer retention sales rates.
-Let’s take a look at the numbers.
+Use a smaller portion of the budget for improving customer retention sales rates.
+Let’s take a look at why the numbers support this.

 Auto Trends – Loyalty